Self Defence

 Gun-related crimes and “home invasions” are escalating—especially in Canada’s cities.
 Canadians don’t feel safe.
 If armed criminals break into your home, a call to police won’t provide protection; the best they can do is provide a case number for your insurance claim—if you survive.

-- The CHP would maintain the current Possession Acquisition Firearms Licence (PAL) for both restricted and non-restricted firearms.
+- would maintain the current Possession Acquisition Firearms Licence (PAL) for both restricted and non-restricted firearms.
 This Federal licence ensures that the firearm owner is properly trained and indicates which firearm types the bearer is qualified to be in possession of.
 It also allows police to know who owns a firearms licence.
 If persons become a danger to society, their firearms licence can be revoked.

-- The CHP will maintain the registration of handguns but would restore the right of Canadians to own .32 and .25 calibre firearms of barrel lengths shorter than 4.1 inches.
+- will maintain the registration of handguns but would restore the right of Canadians to own .32 and .25 calibre firearms of barrel lengths shorter than 4.1 inches.
 Small handguns in the hands of those who are physically weaker would do much to end the fear they currently experience because of violent ex-partners.
 The current system of restraining orders has clearly proved a failure.

-- The CHP would do away with the requirement for the purchaser to belong a gun club when purchasing a handgun.
+- would do away with the requirement for the purchaser to belong a gun club when purchasing a handgun.
 In its place the CHP would require all training to include live firings (on a range) of both handguns and long guns.

 The CHP policy 6.7.7 clearly states: “We assert that the federal government must not restrict the right of law-abiding citizens to own firearms, whether for sporting use or for self-defence.”